meditationstuff/protocol_1/index.md

 # <span id="148a"></span> involuntary movement, semi-involuntary movement, kriyas:

-In meditation, sometimes one might go through periods of having involuntary movements (as distinct from sort of finding oneself sort of involuntarily inclining into different postures or body positions, and also as distinct from muscle tension, but all of which having pretty similar deep causes).
+In meditation, sometimes one might go through periods of having involuntary movements (as distinct from sort of finding oneself sort of involuntarily inclining into different postures or body positions, and also as distinct from muscle tension, but/though all of which have pretty similar deep causes).

 Involuntary movement can be arm movements, hand movements, head movements, shoulder movements, full body movements like arching of the back, eye movements, pretty much anything.
 Sometimes vocalization is a thing.
-Sometimes it's repetitive rocking or turning, sometimes it's more isolated twitching or jerking.
+Sometimes it's repetitive rocking or turning, sometimes it's more isolated and intermittent twitching or jerking.

 Sometimes it can catch one by surprise and so be quite involuntary.
-Other times, because it's more rhythmic, one can incline towards gently suppressing it, but as soon as one sort of semi-forgets about it, and attention goes a bit elsewhere, the movement will start up again.
+Other times, because it's more rhythmic, one can incline towards gently, experimentally suppressing or quelling it, but as soon as one sort of semi-forgets about it, and attention goes a bit elsewhere, the movement will start up again, for a time.

-As with lots of phenomena, questions that come up a lot with involuntary movement are, (a) is this a thing (for other people or in general), (b) what's causing this, and (c) is it good or bad? (or, is it an indicator of progress?).
+As with lots of phenomena, questions that come up a lot with involuntary movement are, (a) is this a thing (for other people or in general)?, (b) what's causing this?, and (c) is it good or bad? (or, is it an indicator of progress?).

 We'll mostly only focus on the latter question, here, though the other questions may be partially answered somewhat incidentally.